Email me: richard then the @ sign then richardbercuson dot ca (no spaces)

 Fiction bit me in the 80s and took a bigger bite in the 90s leading to some successes with short stories and plays.
 Some ideas continue to be reworked and will find new homes shortly.
 I garnered a national award, Canada’s Arthur Ellis for best mystery short story, and won a couple of regional humour awards.
 I performed alchemy on some short stories by transposing a few to the stage.

 Hockey – my passion.
 I’ve coached various levels of junior as well as college, pro in Europe, and with Canada’s Program of Excellence, not to mention dozens of minor and high school teams.
-For over 35 years, I’ve taught Canada’s national coaching certification program and have given presentations to coaches, officials, hockey boards and parents.
-I’ve authored or co-authored various manuals, including Hockey Canada’s Initiation Program, skills series, new Coach stream modules, and its former Play Right program.
+For over 40 years, I’ve taught Canada’s national coaching certification program and have given presentations to coaches, officials, hockey boards and parents.
+I’ve authored or co-authored various manuals, including Hockey Canada’s Initiation Program and the Play Right offensive play program.
 I’ve also served as the mentor coach for a number of organizations in addition to directing Hockey Eastern Ontario’s (HEO) coaching program for nearly 30 years.
-Recently, in my new hockey home of Oshawa, ON., I’m the Technical Director, aiming to assist coaches in bettering themselves and their kids.
-No matter what I do, the most fun is still getting on the ice to teach.
+I was Technical Director for Oshawa Minor Hockey, assisting coaches in bettering themselves and their kids by creating and supervising an extensive and unique development program.

 As a teacher, I spent 36 years in gyms and classrooms teaching physical education, cooperative education, English and mathematics.
 There were some stints heading departments and doing admin roles.
 Now that I’m out of the classroom, it’s gratifying to see the education system carries on swimmingly without me.

 These days, I’m the editor of the Brooklin Town Crier in Whitby, Ontario.
-On the hockey front, there’s the Oshawa Minor Generals TD gig and I work with the Ontario Hockey Federation and Ontario Minor Hockey Association as a coaching program instructor and coach evaluator.
+On the hockey front, I work with the Ontario Hockey Federation and Ontario Minor Hockey Association as a national coaching program instructor and coach evaluator.
 Most recently, I was named Technical Coordinator for the Whitby Girls Hockey Association which will present me with a new and exciting challenges.

-In my spare time – ? – I run.
-Never from.
-Always to.
-And of late, I’ve been learning to play with beautiful grandchildren.
+In my spare time, I’ve been learning to play with beautiful grandchildren.